mollyrendon/readme-generator/Develop/read-me-files/README.md

   # Installation
-  These programs need to be installed for the application to run: test
+  These programs need to be installed for the application to run: test2

   # Usage
-  The application's primary use is test
+  The application's primary use is test3

   # License
-    Apache
+    MIT

   # Contributing
-  test
+  test3

   # Tests
-  The following commands are needed to run tests: test
+  The following commands are needed to run tests: test3

   # Questions
-  For any questions please contact test at this email test.
+  For any questions please contact test3 at this email test3.